-This tour is made for e-bikes.
-You drive from the center of the city over the Liberty Bridge to the hills on the Danube bank with great views.
-The Gellert, with its fortifications, which have now been transformed into the "Peace Castle".
-It offers the best view over the city.
+This tour is tailor-made for e-bikes.
+You ride from the city center across the Liberty Bridge to the hills along the Danube, enjoying stunning views.
+Gellért Hill, with its fortress complex—now transformed into the “Citadel of Peace”—offers the best panorama over the city.

-Continue on the castle hill with the castle district, the Matthias church and the fisherman's bastion and through quiet residential districts back to the Danube bank.
-Enjoy the view of the impressive parliament.
-Experience a ride across the city’s oldest bridge, Chain Bridge, back to the center and the Jewish Quarter.
+You then continue to Castle Hill with the Castle District, Matthias Church, and the Fisherman’s Bastion, before riding through quiet residential neighborhoods back to the Danube riverbank.
+Enjoy the view of the impressive Parliament building.
+Experience a ride across the city’s oldest bridge, the Chain Bridge, back to the city center and into the Jewish Quarter.

-The E Bike Tour offers you a compact overview of Budapest and is an ideal starting point.
-Even if you have been to Budapest, this tour will give you new insights.
-Experienced and official tour guides await you in small groups.
+This e-bike tour provides a compact overview of Budapest and is an ideal introduction.
+Even if you have visited Budapest before, this tour will offer you new perspectives.
+Experienced, officially licensed tour guides await you in small groups.

-Enjoy the ride up the Gellerthhill thanks to the powerful E motors.
-You're driving down a winding street through a residential neighborhood of high society.
-Fantastic views from the hill, which is the highest point on the Danube.
-A newly renovated fortification that now makes history as the "Peace Castle".
+Enjoy the ride up Gellért Hill thanks to the powerful e-motors.
+You cycle along a winding road through a high-society residential neighborhood.
+Fantastic views from the hill, the highest point along the Danube.
+A freshly renovated fortress complex that is now making history as the “Citadel of Peace.”

-Discover the Philosophers’ Garden, offering a fascinating view of the Castle District and the city below.
-Here you’ll also find a miniature model of Budapest, symbolizing the meeting of Buda and Pest.
+You can look forward to the Garden of Philosophy with a fascinating view of the Castle District and over the city, as well as a miniature model of the city where Buda and Pest symbolically meet.

-Continue downhill through some green areas and cross over to Castle Hill.
+You ride downhill through another park and then across to Castle Hill.

-A beautifully restored Gothic church overlooking the city, located in the heart of the old Castle District.
-(No entry into the church)
+A beautifully renovated Gothic church overlooking the city in the heart of the old Castle District.
+No entry into the church.

-Be impressed by the magnificent Hungarian Parliament building on the opposite side of the Danube before continuing along the riverbank.
-A perfect spot for another great selfie!
+Be impressed by the building of the Hungarian Parliament on the opposite side of the Danube before following the riverbank.
+A great opportunity for another selfie.

-The city’s oldest bridge — destroyed during World War II, later rebuilt, and recently fully renovated.
-Crossing the Chain Bridge is simply a must!
-It’s closed to private cars, making it perfect for cyclists.
-Long live the bike!
+The oldest bridge in the city, destroyed during World War II, then rebuilt and recently fully renovated.
+Riding across the Chain Bridge is a must and is forbidden for private cars.
+Long live the bicycle!

-Ride through quiet downtown streets to the pedestrian zone, then turn toward Elisabeth Square.
-It’s always lively there, but just two minutes later you’ll find yourself back in the Jewish Quarter, surrounded by countless bars and restaurants waiting to be explored.
+Through quiet downtown streets, you reach the pedestrian zone and turn toward Elisabeth Square.
+There is always a lot of hustle and bustle there, but after just two minutes, you’re back in the Jewish Quarter, where countless bars and restaurants await you.

 Budapest, the capital of Hungary, is a vibrant city known for its rich history, stunning architecture, and thermal baths.
 Straddling the Danube River, it offers a unique blend of Eastern and Western European cultures, making it a captivating destination for travelers.